FAQ

 Will someone manually review my code?

-Not for the self-serve scan or RubberDuck deep semantic review.
-Implementation support or a rescue sprint only happens after an explicit scoped handoff.
+Not for the self-serve scan or CodeFix assessment.
+Stabilization, rescue, and hardening work only happens after an explicit scoped handoff.

 Can I sign an NDA?

 Yes.
-NDA and custom review terms are best handled before deep semantic review or rescue sprint work begins.
+NDA and custom review terms are best handled before stabilization, rescue, or hardening work begins.